 Foreign currency, whether in banknotes or traveler’s checks, should be exchanged at major banks or authorized money changers (PT.
 Central Kuta is highly recommended).

 The US dollar and nowadays the EURO are the preferred foreign currency in Bali; bring always new, clean US$ bank notes which are not damaged in any way.
-If for instance a corner is missing or someone scribbled something on an otherwise perfect bill, hardly anybody will accept it at full value – or at all.
-Forget about dollar bills older than 2007.
+Yes new, even in perfect condition a dollar bill from 2006 might not be accepted.
+But for any currency watchout that the condition is good.
+If for instance a corner is missing or someone scribbled something on an otherwise perfect bill, a cut (even small) hardly any moneychanger on Bali will accept it at full value – or at all.

-Avoid hole-in-the-wall operators by all means, and always ask about any commission imposed before the exchange as many money changers advertising better rates charge a commission.
+Avoid hole-in-the-wall operators by all means, and always ask about any commission imposed before the exchange, as many money changers are advertising better rates and then simply charge a commission.
 Count the money you receive carefully and never ever hand it back to the money changer after you counted it!

 Some of these guys are magicians, and the million you just counted suddenly is less than 700,000 Rupiah after the seller touched the bank notes again!
 At times you might even have a nicely printed worthless piece of paper within the stack of bills and you wonder a few hours later, what really happened.

 Many shops accept credit cards and charge cards but often add 2-3 percent to your bill.
 Visa and Mastercard are accepted by most – American Express and JCB is getting much less accepted.
+American Express is a memory of the past.
 The amount signed for and charged is in Rupiah and the bill is then converted by the clearing banks to your domestic currency.

-ATM – Automatic Teller Machines are mushrooming all over the island, especially at shopping centers and bank branches.
+Automatic Teller Machines are mushrooming all over the island, especially at shopping centers and bank branches. it will be easy for you to find one in any of the main tourist centres.
 Most of them are connected to international banking networks thus making it possible to look for machines that are affiliated with your own ATM network.
-You can draw usually between 1.2mio and 2.5mio in one go.
+You can draw usually between 1.5mio and 3mio in one go.
 So if you need more money you will have to pull several times adding to the bank charges, as each transaction counts!

 Most major banks have branches in the main tourist centers and provincial capitals.
-Banking hours are generally from 8 a.m. to 2 p.m.
 Monday to Friday and until 11 a.m. on Saturdays.
+Moneygram, Western Union places are opening, if you are in need to receive quick cash from abroad.